SamuelDJudge/InvisibleMe/README.md

 The strategy was to allow the user to input **beginning file location**, **write location**, **columns** to be encrypted (or decrypted), whether you want it **encrypted** or **decrypted**, and the **delimiter** separating data on a Flask front end.
 This is then fed into a Spark program which pulls the correct file, distributes it across multiple nodes, encrypts the information on each node, then returns it back to the main node.
 From here, the *newly encrypted* file is written back into the EC2 container and the key for the encryption is stored in my personal EC2 bucket.
 An illustration of my chosen pipeline can be shown above.

 For a majority of the testing of my code, I used [FEC Donation Data](https://www.fec.gov/data/browse-data/?tab=bulk-data) and [White Pages](http://www.odditysoftware.com/download_databases/29_white-pages-data_1.html).

+## Demo

+[Here](https://youtu.be/KMAP3Op4jkI) you can see a video of my application in the works.

+In the first part, you can see an example of data that is stored in an S3 Bucket.
+Then you see the front end, where the information is inputted.
+Then the program is run and we return to the S3 Bucket to see that our information is now there.
+Once we look at it, we see that the columns that were specified have been encrypted.

 ## Assumptions